jethro-swan/SLATE/README.md

 This is an extremely simple _Flask_ application to support nested [open money](https://openmoney.github.io/specification) payment networks, each able to support multiple currencies.
+(NB, that specification is overdue for some fairly minor revisions, most notably the replacement of **secids** by **ahids**.)

-This is a temporary system to allow networks/islands to form while [NESTS](https://nests.lrc.org.uk) is still being developed (its specification being still somewhat fluid at this stage).
+This is a temporary system to allow networks/islands to form while [NESTS](https://nests.lrc.org.uk) is still being developed (its specification being still extremely fluid at this stage).
 For this reason, the names used to identify _entities_ (**namespaces**, **agents**, **currencies** and **accounts**) in _SLATE_ are compatible [^1] with (and a subset of) those of the fully-nested (and much more ambitious) _NESTS_ software.